Stephen Wise Temple: History

-Rabbi Zeldin was raised in New York City, the son of an Orthodox rabbi.
-Ordained at the Reform movement's Hebrew Union College in Cincinnati in 1946, he came to Los Angeles in 1953 as western regional director for the Union of American Hebrew Congregations (UAHC) and as dean of the College of Jewish Studies in Los Angeles, a UAHC program that was absorbed into Hebrew Union College in 1954.
+Zeldin was raised in New York City, the son of an Orthodox rabbi.
+Ordained at the Reform movement's Hebrew Union College in Cincinnati in 1946, he went to Los Angeles in 1953 as western regional director for the Union of American Hebrew Congregations (UAHC) and as dean of the College of Jewish Studies in Los Angeles, a UAHC program that was absorbed into Hebrew Union College in 1954.
 In 1958 he became rabbi at Temple Emanuel in Beverly Hills.

 In 1964 Zeldin and 35 families broke away from Temple Emanuel to establish a new synagogue in Westwood.
 The new congregation was named for the influential Reform rabbi Stephen Samuel Wise, under whom Zeldin had studied.
 The new congregation faced immediate controversy as the UAHC felt that some of its members had failed to honor existing commitments to Temple Emanuel, and the UAHC did not accept it for membership for the first five years of its existence.
 The new congregation was intended to have a membership limited in size to maintain intimacy between the rabbi and the member families, and it met at St. Alban's Episcopal Church in Westwood.
 A year later, the congregation acquired a site for a permanent home; the size limit policy was changed in 1969; and in 1970, Stephen Wise Temple absorbed the existing Westwood Temple, whose membership had been declining, in part due to disruption from the construction of the San Diego Freeway.

 The temple's location, on a 18 acre site in Bel Air, near Mulholland Drive and Sepulveda Boulevard, contributed to its continuing growth and success.
 The location, in the Santa Monica Mountains between the Westside and the San Fernando Valley, meant that the temple attracted members from the growing Jewish population on both sides of the mountains.
 In order to develop the property, the temple was required to remove 50 ft of the existing mountain; the resulting dirt was then used to level the adjoining property, which was acquired for the new campus of the University of Judaism, then located on Sunset Boulevard.
 The wild area around the Sepulveda Pass eventually developed into an "institutional corridor" with a number of schools and cultural facilities, including the temple's expanding educational ventures, which came to include Stephen S. Wise Temple Elementary School and a pre-school (now collectively called Wise School), and Milken Community High School.
 (Note: On March 25, 2011, Milken Community High School and Stephen S. Wise Temple announced that the school would become independent from the temple, effective July 1, 2012.)